Premium support (VNR)

 Lifetime warranty conditions:

 - Lifetime warranty is granted only for newly purchased equipment

 - Lifetime warranty is granted for users with Premium Support subscription

-- Lifetime warranty is granted only if the interval between the end and the extention of Premium Support subscription does not exceed 1 month
+- Lifetime warranty is granted only if the interval between the expiration and the extention of Premium Support subscription does not exceed 1 month

-- Lifetime warranty does not cover mechanic or intentional damages
+- Lifetime warranty does not cover mechanical or intentional damages

 Visual Nand Reconstructor has a large database of different resources such as NAND chip configs, Scrambler patterns (XOR keys), monolithic chip pinouts, solutions for devices, etc. It is regularly updated and available for users subscribed to Premium support in Client Portal

 VNR can be re-installed and re-activated on different machines as many times as you need.
 Please, note, daily limit of activation is 3 times due to security policy.

 Can I retrieve data from physically broken Flash devices using VNR?